classyvaibhav/raspi-bilingual-translator/README.md

 ---

+This project is licensed under the MIT License (see `LICENSE` file).
 ## License

-This project is licensed under the MIT License (see `LICENSE` file).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

----

 ## Credits